Pyro-C/Pyro-C.github.io/book/Chapter 4 - Vectors/source.md

     cout << my_vector[2] << endl;
     // The above code will print out `8` and then `42`.
 You can use indices to remove elements from a vector.
-TODO finish this part
+TODO finish this part also talk about adding into middle of vector or beginning also ask quiz question about efficiency of removing from beginning vs last of vector